0pb/smalldevops/README.md

 I wish to work in devops so this project was interesting to make.
 It also highlighted many problems in devops (how to make sure the programs is running correctly, which data to recover, ..).

-If possible I will improve this project for including pytest and other test suite.
+If possible I will improve this project for including other test suite.
 I could also improve the data recovered.

 ---